AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 The following example demonstrates how the SPARK 2005 `assert` annotation is used inside a loop as a loop invariant.
-It cuts the loop and on each iteration of the loop the list of existing hypotheses for the path is cleared and the expression of the assert expression generates a verification condition to prove the expression is True and the expression is the basis of the new hypotheses.
+It cuts the loop and on each iteration of the loop the list of existing hypotheses for the path is cleared.
+A verification condition is generated to prove that the assert expression is True, and the expression is the basis of the new hypotheses.

 |SPARK| has a specific pragma for defining a loop invariant, `pragma
 Loop_Invariant` which is more sophisticated than the SPARK 2005 assert